fastapi/fastapi/docs/en/docs/deployment/server-workers.md

 Uvicorn also has an option to start and run several **worker processes**.

 Nevertheless, as of now, Uvicorn's capabilities for handling worker processes are more limited than Gunicorn's.
-So, if you want to have a process panager at this level (at the Python level), then it might be better to try with Gunicorn as the process panager.
+So, if you want to have a process manager at this level (at the Python level), then it might be better to try with Gunicorn as the process manager.

 In any case, you would run it like this: